 Invention Readiness

 A novel method of producing DCregs using the perforate of livers from deceased donors has been developed.
 An early phase safety trial infused LDLT patients (n=13) with DCregs derived from donors’ blood prior to transplant.
 The recipients’ DCs acquired antigens from the donor DCregs within one hour after infusion.
 DCreg recipients’ T cell subsets also changed suggesting modulated anti-donor immune reactivity following DCreg infusion.
 One year after transplant, eligible patients were weaned off IS therapy (n=8) and 37.5% of those remained off all IS therapies for over one year.
+The process has been developed to be compliant with Good Manufacturing Practices.
 No safety concerns were reported.
-Work is now required to test DCreg derived from deceased donors to reduce the need for IS therapy in recipients.
-Work to explore the use of DCregs in other solid organ treatment and autoimmune diseases is also required.
+Further studies would involve clinical trials to evaluate the safety and efficacy of the DCreg administration in human transplant recipients of a larger pool.
+Uses in other solid organ treatment and autoimmune diseases can be explored.

 IP Status